Naselle charges back for win over Muckleshoot Tribal

-For whatever reason, the Naselle boys seem to struggle in the first half.
+For whatever reason, the Naselle boys seem to struggle in the first half and that habit has followed them to state.

-It was a similar story in the regional, when the Comets fell behind 30-18 before storming back for a 65-48 win over Muckleshoot Tribal.
-The fifth-ranked Comets had a familiar game in the quarterfinals of the 1B Boys Hardwood Classic in Spokane on Thursday, never leading until overtime in a 57-50 win behind 24 points from Corey Gregory.
+It was a similar story in the regional, when the Comets fell behind 30-18 before storming back for a 65-48 win over Riverside Christian.
+The fifth-ranked Comets had a familiar game in the quarterfinals of the 1B Boys Hardwood Classic here in Spokane on Thursday as they never held a lead until overtime in a 57-50 win.

 “We want a man-to-man.
 We want somebody to play us man-to-man,” Olsen said.
 “But you get out on this stage and you see a man-to-man again, I think it took us out of sync a little bit.”

-Gregory was the main offensive force as the Comets shot past the sixth-ranked Kings.
+Naselle was able to prevail over the sixth-ranked Kings behind 24 points from Corey Gregory.

-It was a Gregory 3-pointer from the corner inside the last minute that tied it at 47, then it was another Gregory corner three in overtime to put the Comets up five, an ultimately insurmountable lead.
+It was a Gregory 3-pointer from the corner with less than a minute remaining to tie the game at 47.
+Then it was another Gregory corner three in overtime to put the Comets up five, an ultimately insurmountable lead.

 “I didn’t feel any pressure,” Gregory said.
 “This is my third year coming to Spokane.
 You just gotta shoot and shoot with confidence.”